Your wedding day, as it happens

-Known as documentary or reportage wedding photography, or sometimes wedding photojournalism, my approach simply means that I tell the real story of your whole day through my images, with no contrived posing, prompting or intervention.
+Known as documentary or reportage wedding photography, or sometimes wedding photojournalism, my approach simply means that I tell the real story of your whole day through my images.
+There is no contrived posing, prompting or intervention.
 I’m not interested in dragging you away from the party for a photoshoot.
-You have the rest of your lives together to pose for portraits.
+You have the rest of your lives to pose for portraits.

 Your wedding is a once in a lifetime experience to be enjoyed to the full with your family and friends, not your photographer.

 I arrive a couple of hours before the ceremony to capture the preparations and build-up, then on to the ceremony venue where the guests are gathering.
 With the permission of the officiant or registrar I shoot discreetly throughout your ceremony, and afterwards as you greet all of your friends and family.
 I take a short break whilst everyone eats, then I’m back for the speeches and your first dance, followed by the evening party.
-I stay long enough to capture a few shots of your guests throwing some shapes and then I disappear into the night.
+I’ll be around long enough to capture plenty of shots of your guests throwing some shapes and then I will disappear into the night.

-I then remove any duplicate images, and any unflattering expressions, and perform colour corrections and black and white conversions, leaving you with a final set of around 300 fully-finished images.
+When I sit down at the computer I will remove duplicate images, and any unflattering expressions.
+Finally I perform colour corrections and black and white conversions, leaving you with a set of around 400 fully-finished images.
 You’ll receive all of these images as high-resolution files that you can use to produce your own prints, and a special set that are perfect for use online.
 You’ll also receive a slideshow set to music and a link to an online gallery which your family and friends can enjoy wherever they are.

 Say hello, check my availability and get a copy of my brochure